alphanout/Liquid-Galaxy-for-Education-Controller/README.md

 # Liquid-Galaxy-for-Education-Controller

 ### Overview:
-Liquid Galaxy for Education Controller is an Android application which is used to remotely control the master chromebook that Liquid Galaxy is installed.
+Liquid Galaxy for Education Controller is an Android application which is used to remotely control the master chromebook that Liquid Galaxy has installed.
 LGxEDU Controller inherits properties from Liquid-Galaxy-POIs-Controller which enables the users to use the traditional Liquid Galaxy on chromebooks.

 More information about Liquid-Galaxy-POIs-Controller: https://github.com/LiquidGalaxyLAB/Liquid-Galaxy-POIs-Controller